 Conduct a search for freesia on the internet and you’ll come up with a myriad of wedding flower and floral arrangement results.
-However, you can grow this African native in your greenhouse or as a houseplant, and enjoy its exotic perfume in the winter months when little else is in bloom.
+However, you can grow this African native in your greenhouse or as a houseplant, and enjoy its wonderful perfume in the winter months when little else is in bloom.

 Available in a rainbow of colors, including pink, white, red, orange, yellow, and purple, you can create a vivid bouquet using nothing but freesia flowers.
 Some consider red and pink flowers to have the headiest fragrance.
 Healthy plants should produce five to seven tubular flowers per stem, all pointing in one direction like fingers.
 Freesia foliage is narrow and grass-like.